SIOUkoeran/gnl/README.md

 • Your function should return the line that has just been read.
 If there is nothing else to read or if an error has occurred it should return NULL.

-# Bonus part
-- with a single static variable.
-- To be able to manage multiple file descriptors with your get_next_line